backdrop-contrib/domain/domain_settings/README.txt

 list of form_ids, one per line.
 This option is useful for site administrators who wish to prevent domain-specific settings on certain forms.

-Form ids are an internal Drupal identifier.
-Check api.drupal.org for the specific form functions that control settings pages.
+Form ids are an internal Backdrop identifier.
+Check https://docs.backdropcms.org/api/backdrop for the specific form functions that control settings pages.

 You may also look at the generated HTML for the form 'id' element.
 This value can normally be used if you convert a dash (-) to an underscore (_).